PolisPolitics/slate/source/includes/api/_statuses.md

 Attribute | Required? | Description
 --------- | --------- | -----------
-icon | true | Name of the icon. name | true | Name of the status-group. pinColor | true | Hex code for the pin color. iconColor | true | Hex code for the icon color. contactState | true | Compatibility attribute that maps a status to an older version of statuses. defaultStatus | false | Boolean that determines if this is a default status.
+icon | true | Name of the icon to be displayed [details](#icon-property-naming-rules) name | true | Name of the status-group. pinColor | true | Hex code for the pin color. iconColor | true | Hex code for the icon color. contactState | true | Compatibility attribute that maps a status to the state property of a contact instance. defaultStatus | false | Boolean that determines if this is a default status.
 Defaults value is `false` statusGroupId | true | Id of the status-group that a status belongs to.

 ### meta

 [See documentation](#metadata-object).

+### icon property naming rules

+The icon property determines the displayed icon for a status.
+We support all Free and Pro [Font Awesome's](https://fontawesome.com/icons?d=gallery) icons.

+The following naming rules must be applied from Font Awesome's icon names to status icon property values:

+1. status icon property values must start with the constant `fa`
+2. Convert Font Awesome's icon name from dash-case to PascalCase
+3. status icon property values must end with `:icon-style` where `icon-style` stands for one of the four Font Awesome's packages.
+Possible values: (`solid`, `regular`, `light` or `brands`)

+> icon naming example

+* Font Awesome's book-open icon from Light Style package.
+* status' icon value: `'faBookOpen:light'`

 ## Create a status